For today’s dehydrator project, we are going to dehydrate hash browns.

 There isn’t much to do in terms of preparing the frozen hash browns for dehydration.
 However, the Ore-Ida brand product label indicates that they should be cooked thoroughly.

-To achieve this, we will steam-cook the frozen hash browns for a few minutes, just enough to thaw, soften, and slightly cook the potato shreds.
+To do this, we will steam-cook the frozen hash browns for a few minutes, just enough to thaw, soften, and slightly cook the potato shreds.
 We’ll use a steamer basket and steam them in batches for approximately 2 minutes.
 After steaming, we’ll cool them in an ice bath to stop the cooking process and then drain any excess water in a colander.
 Do a taste test after a minute or so of steaming to gauge tenderness.
 We want some tenderness and also some bite left.

 Once they have been in the ice bath, transfer the contents of the steamer basket into a colander to allow any excess water to drain.